picosh/docs/posts/irc.md

 All our realtime communication happens through IRC: #pico.sh @ [libera.chat](https://libera.chat).

-We are delighted to provide a hosted IRC bouncer and web client for us on the team as well as pico users.

 If you don't want to use our bouncer and just want to quickly connect to our channel, then we recommend
 [the libera-hosted web client](https://web.libera.chat/gamja?autojoin=#pico.sh).